-Notes (1) Valuation for LTM Q1 2015 based on basic shares from the cover page of the Company's Q1 FY15 10-Q and stock price as of September 30, 2014 Valuation for LTM Q1 2020 based on basic shares from the cover page of the Company's FY19 10-K and stock price as of October 29, 2019.
+(1) Valuation for LTM Q1 2015 based on basic shares from the cover page of the Company's Q1 FY15 10-Q and stock price as of September 30, 2014 Valuation for LTM Q1 2020 based on basic shares from the cover page of the Company's FY19 10-K and stock price as of October 29, 2019.

 (2) Last twelve months ended September 30, 2014 and September 27, 2019, respectively.
-Operational figures are based on fiscal year and fiscal quarter results as reported in the Company's Form 10-Qs and/or most recent earnings release.
-However, one to requisitions.
-As of Q1 FY19, the Company has revised its definition of adjusted EBITDA incorporate other non-operating adjustments, net, which incudes gains or losses on foreign currency measurement and fixed assets sales and disposals among other adjustments.
+Operational figures are based on fiscal year and fiscal quarter results as reported in the Company's Form 10-Ks, Form 10-Qs and/or most recent earnings release.
+Historical results as reported, not pro forma for acquisitions.
+As of Q1 FY19, the Company has revised its definition of adjusted EBITDA to incorporate other non-operating adjustments, net, which incudes gains or losses on foreign currency measurement and fixed assets sales and disposals among other adjustments.